One of our readers recently reached out asking for ways to add categories to a custom post type in WordPress.

 Next, add a title for your snippet at the top of the page, which is just for your reference and can be anything to help you remember what the code is for.

-After that, simply toggle the switch at the top of the page from ‘Inactive’ to ‘Active’ and click the ‘Save Snippet’ button.
+After that, toggle the switch at the top of the page from ‘Inactive’ to ‘Active’ and click the ‘Save Snippet’ button.

-You can now visit a category archive page and it will display your entries from your custom post type.
+You can now visit a category archive page, and it will display your entries from your custom post type.

 You can use the same methods to add tags to your custom post types as well.
 See our guide on categories vs. tags to learn more.